 What do migration researchers read in their spare time?
 It turns out that even when we are picking up a non-academic piece of ‘light’ reading, the topic makes its way into our preferences.
 Here is a selection of what the COMPAS team were reading this year.
 Not all of the titles came out in 2018, and several describe migration in a truly historical context, perhaps highlighting how much mobility and journey infiltrate literature of all genres.

-Nathan Grassi – “SPQR: A History of Ancient Rome by Mary Beard is a hefty history book but throughout Beard discusses the concept of migration, through the eyes of the Ancient Romans.
+Nathan Grassi – “SPQR: A History of Ancient Rome by Mary Beard is a hefty history book throughout which, Beard discusses the concept of migration, through the eyes of the Ancient Romans.
 The Empire had its failings, of course (bloodshed, rape, war, eating roasted mice), but central to their beliefs was the foundation myth of the city by a war refugee / asylum seeker (Aeneas, who escaped Troy, carrying his elderly father on his back), and the opening of its gates to everyone and anyone by the fratricidal first king of Rome, Romulus.
 Most who lived within the bounds of the Empire (approx. 30 million people) could be granted citizenship and were then free to move from one end to the other.
 While clarifying that xenophobia was prevalent, she said in an interview, “[The Ancient Romans] would have been horrified that some of the worst bits of what’s going on in the crisis over migration is happening in what was the Roman Empire”.

 Michael Keith – “Racial Cities by Giovanni Picker is a powerful account of how the mobilities of European Roma were shaped by the carceral urban logics of the city but were also changing the way in which we thought about the present and the future of Europe.
 The city not only mediates the relationship between the fuzzy concepts of ‘migrant’ and ‘race’ but also is the stage and the crucible of migration dramas.
 Which is one reason why I have also chosen a second book – a work about contemporary London by Rowan Moore, Slow Burn City, also published this year, which is ostensibly nothing to do with migration at all.
 Moore provides a lucid account of how the disconnect of globalizing worlds so distant are framed by a social and geographical contexts so proximate.
 There are many Londons simultaneously present, kaleidoscopically and chaotically superimposed one on another.
 Spatial distance does not map straightforwardly onto social distance as some of today’s commentariat (and even academics) of migrant life continue speciously to argue.
 If we want to understand the DNA of why migration both works and does not work in just one part of the United Kingdom as a driver of change it is important to understand the DNA of this and every other city”.